 Canyonlands National Park

-Canyonlands National Park's red rock wilderness forms the heart of the Colorado Plateau.
-At its center are two great canyons, carved from thousands of feet of sedimentary rock by the Green River and Colorado River.
+At the center of Canyonlands National Park’s red rock wilderness are two great canyons carved by the Colorado and Green Rivers.
 The rivers divide the park into four districts: Island in the Sky, Needles, the Maze, and the rivers themselves.

 The four districts are not directly linked by roads, so travel between them requires two to six hours by car.

 The Horseshoe Canyon Unit contains some of the most significant rock art in North America.

 Each district has its own character and offers different opportunities for exploration and encounters with natural and cultural history.

 Your purchases and donations support education and research on the public lands of Southeastern Utah!